NAVERTICA/SPTools/README.md

 Tl;dr
 ------
-- Extend SharePoint using your favorite scripting languages (IronPython and any other Dynamic Runtime Language, dynamically compiled C# upcoming) - no need for Visual Studio for even the tiniest modifications
+- Extend SharePoint using your favorite scripting languages (IronPython and other Dynamic Runtime Languages, runtime-compiled C# upcoming) - no need for Visual Studio for even the tiniest modifications
 - Configure and activate all extensions from a single custom list with dynamically built form UI
-- Develop, test and debug even on a production portal without the users noticing anything
+- Develop, test and debug even on a production portal without the users noticing

 <table>
     <tr>